Information not yet available for upcoming sessions. See a summary of Dates & Prices for all programs

-The intensive six-week format is a full-time endeavor – classes for three hours per day and homework for the rest of the day, five days per week.
+The intensive six-week format is a full-time endeavor – classes for three hours per day and homework for the rest of the day, six days per week.
 All course work will comply with standard college/university requirements and will serve students well as they plan careers in pastoral work and/or teaching.

 At the same time, there will be opportunity during the day for other kinds of activities.
 In addition, we will take usually one day per week for travel around the country and, of course, Sabbath will be set aside for rest, worship, etc. Part of the ACA experience is to become immersed in the culture of the country where you reside.
 You will have plenty of opportunity to participate in scores of memorable activities surrounding you in and around Jerusalem.

 Prerequisites for the course in Biblical Hebrew (graduate and undergraduate courses) – 6 weeks:

 During the course of the study program, there will be several excursions to various sites in Jerusalem and more broadly in the country of Israel.
 These trips will include an overnight visit to sites in the region of Galilee and day trips to the coastal plain and central and southern Israel.
 Students will find these excursions extremely enriching, as they will become immersed in the culture and history of the country as they study the language.